Welcome to the Yorkshire and Humber Trainee Forum

 Reverse mentoring with a focus on Differential Attainment

-Q: What is reverse mentoring?
+Q1: What is reverse mentoring?

-Q: What are the benefits of such a program?
+Q2: What are the benefits of such a program?

-How the scheme works
+Q3: How the scheme works

-At the end of the 6 month reverse mentoring period, the project will culminate in a ‘wrap-up’ session where participants come together to reflect on what has been learned and achieved.
-You will have guidance throughout the process.
+During the mentoring period there will be group supervision for reverse mentors to share ideas, experiences, discuss any challenges and support one another.
+For the mentees (senior colleagues/consultants or trainers), there will be a mid-term review with opportunity to pick a suitable date out of the two scheduled meeting dates.
+At the end of the 6-month reverse mentoring period, the project will culminate in a ‘wrap-up’ session where participants come together to reflect on what has been learned and achieved.
+Guidance will be provided throughout the process.

 Drop-in sessions to meet your locality lead